 - Top ten mistakes freelancers make when starting out

-This post is over 6000 words and is one of our most visited pages:
+This post is over 6000 words and is one of my most visited pages:

 Each of these articles covers a subject in detail, but that doesn’t necessarily mean that people will read every word.
 They may just skim the article and pick out the important or relevant points.
 Headings and subheadings make it easier for the reader to find the information they need.

 Even if someone is skimming a long article, they will spend more time on the page than they would if they were skimming a 300-word article.